andreasdelu/delu-auth/README.md

 ## Conclusion

 This package aims to simplify authentication processes in Node.js applications.
 If you have any issues or suggestions, please open an issue on our GitHub repository.

+## Examples

+Check out the example repo to see the package implemented:
+COMING SOON